pingidentity/pingdirectory-go-client/configurationapi/docs/AddAdminAlertAccessLogPublisherRequest.md

 ### NewAddAdminAlertAccessLogPublisherRequest

-`func NewAddAdminAlertAccessLogPublisherRequest(publisherName string, schemas []EnumadminAlertAccessLogPublisherSchemaUrn, asynchronous bool, enabled bool, ) *AddAdminAlertAccessLogPublisherRequest`
+`func NewAddAdminAlertAccessLogPublisherRequest(publisherName string, schemas []EnumadminAlertAccessLogPublisherSchemaUrn, enabled bool, ) *AddAdminAlertAccessLogPublisherRequest`

 NewAddAdminAlertAccessLogPublisherRequest instantiates a new AddAdminAlertAccessLogPublisherRequest object This constructor will assign default values to properties that have it defined,